 Have a whirlwind 24 hours in the Windy City with our tips on what to do in Chicago in one day

 While 24 hours is certainly not long enough to truly experience all that the ‘Windy City has to offer, it is adequate time to give you a taster that will leave you wanting more.
-Here is our expert Shannon’s top tips on what to do in Chicago in one day.
+For a truely memorable holiday to Chicago we recommend a few days at least!
+We know that’s not always possible to here is our expert Adrienne’s top tips on what to do in Chicago in one day.